raspberrypi/picotool/README.md

             littlefs|fatfs
         --format
-            Format the drive if necessary (may result in data loss) Target device selection
+            Format the drive if necessary (may result in data loss) --force-formattable
+            Allow formatting, even if the block device is not marked as fomattable --force-writeable
+            Allow writing, even if the block device is not marked as writeable Target device selection
         --bus <bus>
             Filter devices by USB bus number